2026 Festival Competition

 • Kim Sung-yoon’s FRAGMENT (South Korea)

-• Ron Young-wan's HALO (South Korea)
+• Roh Young-wan's HALO (South Korea)

 • Tam Wai Ching’s SOMEONE LIKE ME (Hong Kong)